 How do I apply for a scholarship?

-Links to the scholarship application and criteria will be posted to the SISG and SISMID scholarship pages by January 25.
+Links to the scholarship application and criteria will be posted to the SISG and SISMID scholarship pages during the application period.
 Please note scholarships are not available for SISBID and SISCER modules.
 Scholarship recipients are eligible to have registration costs provided for up to three modules (total, not per institute).

 We recommend completing your application in one session.
 If this is not possible, be sure to submit your information before closing your browser.
 You may then access your application through your dashboard.
 When you have completed your application click SUBMIT and the system will give you the opportunity to review your application.
 Once you have reviewed your application please click SUBMIT again to file your application.